Top 10 Best Sites

 When someone decides to join a dating site, usually their first thought is “How much is it going to cost?”
 We’re all overwhelmed with bills — weekly groceries, rent or a mortgage, phones, electricity, health insurance, and everything else — the last thing we want to do is pay a lot for online dating.
 So, in this section, we’ll break down what type of pricing you can expect from OkCupid and Match.

 The sign-up process on Match is totally free, and your account will never expire.
-You can edit your profile at any time, look for matches based on your criteria, receive at least five match recommendations daily, like and favorite profiles, and send and receive winks, among other things.
+You can edit your profile at any time, look for matches based on your criteria, receive potential match recommendations at the top of your feed, like and favorite profiles, and browse the live Match events page.
+And yes, free members can send some free messages — just as long the person is in your Top Picks list.

-You can choose to upgrade, and then you can access features like sending and receiving unlimited messages and having your profile highlighted in search results.
-However, we have some special offers just for readers:
+If you choose to upgrade to a premium membership, you can access extra perks and premium features like sending and receiving unlimited messages and having your profile highlighted in search results.
+Here’s a special discount just for our readers.

 If you want to subscribe to Match, bundle plans include 12 months for $20.99 a month, six months for $23.99 a month, and three months for $27.99 a month.
 Basic plans include 12 months for $19.99 a month, six months for $21.99 a month, and three months for $23.99 a month.